Our free membership, business.com+, takes the pain out of choosing new business services.

 The first part of the CMA exam covers financial reporting, planning, performance management and analytics.
 The second part focuses on financial strategy and decision-making.

-The IMA charges $295 for a Professional membership, an entrance fee of $300 (for professional members) and $495 for each exam part.
-(A discount is available to students and academic members, and a limited number of scholarships is available each year.)
+The IMA charges $295 for a Professional membership, an enrollment fee of $300 (for professional members) and $495 for each of the two exam parts.
+(A discount is available to students and academic members, and a limited number of scholarships are available each year.)
+If you wish to enroll in a review course, the cost will be between $1,000 and $2,000.

 TipBottom line